ljishen/SmartNIC-WU/benchmarks/pktgen_bench/README.md

     sudo systemctl stop irqbalance
     sudo mlnx-tools/ofed_scripts/set_irq_affinity.sh <interface or IB device>
     ```
-2. pktgen [add_device](https://www.kernel.org/doc/Documentation/networking/pktgen.txt) to the kernel threads associated with the same NUMA node of the network device.
+2. make sure pktgen [add_device](https://www.kernel.org/doc/Documentation/networking/pktgen.txt) to the kernel threads associated with the same NUMA node of the network device.
 To make this work, you can use the `-f` option (in [xmit_multiqueue.sh](./xmit_multiqueue.sh)), or set the environment variable `F_THREAD` to offset the starting CPU ID (instead of 0) of the test.

 #### References